-78. A responsibility segment is a component of a reporting entity[Footnote 25] that is responsible for carrying out a mission, conducting a major line of activity, or producing one or a group of related products or services.
-In addition, responsibility segments usually possess the following characteristics:
+- 78. A responsibility segment is a component of a reporting entity25 that is responsible for carrying out a mission, conducting a major line of activity, or producing one or a group of related products or services.
+In addition, responsibility segments usually possess the following characteristics: - (1) Their managers report to the entity's top management directly;

-[Footnote 25: The term "reporting entity" referred to in this document conveys the same meaning as defined in FASAB Statement of Recommended Accounting Concepts No. 2 Entity and Display (May 1995).]
+25The term "reporting entity" referred to in this document conveys the same meaning as defined in FASAB Statement of Recommended Accounting Concepts No. 2, Entity and Display (May 1995).